sirixdb/sirixdb.github.io/concepts.md

 [Edit document on Github](https://github.com/sirixdb/sirixdb.github.io/edit/master/concepts.md)

 ## Introduction
-SirixDB is a temporal database system and never overwrites data.
+SirixDB is a temporal, tamper proof append-only database system and never overwrites data.
 Every time you're committing a transaction, SirixDB creates a new lightweight snapshot.
 It uses a log-structured copy-on-write approach, whereas versioning takes place at the page- as well as node-level.
 Let's first define what a temporal database system is all about.

 A temporal database is capable of retrieving past states.
 Typically it stores the transaction time; that is the time a transaction commits data.
 If the valid time is also stored, that is when a fact is true in the real world, we have a bitemporal relation, which is two time axes.